maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module01.md

 Lossless compression is obviously less optimized since it does not alter the image to compress it.
 It must be used for medical imaging, technical drawings, pattern recognition, archiving, ...
 Lossy compression will introduce [artifacts](https://en.wikipedia.org/wiki/Compression_artifact).
 Hopefully, for natural images such as photographs, losses can be so minor that they are imperceptible to the human eye (visually lossless) but still result in very high compression rate.

-I won't go into the details of the multiple algorithms that can be used to compress files but it is still a very interesting subject :)
+I won't go into the details of the multiple algorithms that can be used to compress files but it is still a very interesting subject :smile:

 #### SVG files
 As a side note, Scalable Vector Graphics is a vector image format that is now a standard for web browsing.